Johnson dazzles as Canada beat Czechia 5-1 in Junior Hockey World Championship - ExBulletin

 Canada took a 3-1 lead of 4:48 in the frame thanks to a power play goal.

-Czech Gabriel Szturc was called up for roughness and five seconds into the man advantage, Greig tapped in Seeley’s shot for his second goal of the tournament.
+Czech Gabriel Szturc was called up for roughness and five seconds in the man advantage, Greig tipped in Seeley’s shot for his second goal of the tournament.

 Canada was 1 for 3 on Saturday’s power play, while the Czech Republic went 0 for 2.

-Teenage phenom Connor Bedard scored Canada’s fourth goal of the evening, cutting a sharp pass to McTavish, who was alone at the top of the slot.
-He made his way inside and shot through the goalkeepers’ legs for his second goal of the game at 11:05 in the second.
+Teenage phenom Connor Bedard scored Canada’s fourth goal of the evening, cutting a sharp pass to McTavish, who was alone at the top of the lock.
+He made his way in and shot through the keeper’s legs for his second goal of the game at 11:05 in the second.

 Foerster sealed the score at 7:39 in the third period, collected a pass from Johnson in the middle of the slot, finished and fired a huge shot past Suchanek to give the Canadians a 5-1 advantage.